anakin87/neural-search-pills/pills/retrieve-re-rank.md

 - when the user enters a query, it is represented using a (sparse or dense) retriever
 - the K nearest documents are retrieved
 - the retrieved candidate documents are passed to the Cross-Encoder Re-Ranker together with the query
-- we get the ranked documents!
+- we get an improved ranking! 🥇🥈🥉

 ## Resources